andrewbruno/toyrobot-go/README.md

 ## Why Go?

-I first learned Go in 2016 at Raven Fly, while working remotely on [ManyMe](https://manyme.com/), a greenfield online privacy platform.
+I started to learn Go in July 2016 at Raven Fly, while working remotely on [ManyMe](https://manyme.com/), a greenfield online privacy platform.

 Why I enjoyed using Go: